Orlando Police End Test Of Amazon's Real-Time Facial 'Rekognition' System

 The city added, "Staff continues to discuss and evaluate whether to recommend continuation of the pilot at a further date," adding that "the contract with Amazon remains expired."

-Orlando's is believed to be the first U.S. police force to try out a real-time facial recognition system; other agencies have mainly used the software to sift through crime scene images and compare the faces in them to mug shot photos.
+Orlando's is believed to be the first police force in the U.S. to try out a real-time facial recognition system; other agencies have used the software mainly to sift through crime scene images and compare the faces in them to mug shot photos.

 Orlando police say the test was limited to only a fraction of the city's cameras, and that during the pilot, the department tested the system by tracking its own officers.